jbmartin/SifteoBlickets/README.md

 G&S looked at how the causal properties of objects (e.g., making a blicket detector flash and play music) shape young children's conceptual knowledge.
 Previously, most developmental research focused on how perceptual features (color, shape, etc.) influence categorization.
 This was motivated by many prominent psychologist, including Piaget, who argued that young children were unable to understand, and therefore, categorize objects based on causal properties.
-To test this theory, Gopnik and Sobel pitted perceptual features against causal ones in a simple, yet elegant, category learning paradigm.
+To test this theory, G&S pitted perceptual features against causal ones in a simple, yet elegant, category learning paradigm.

 ##Materials